 However, it is compulsory for all dogs, cats and ferrets travelling within Europe, including Italy.

 If you're travelling to Italy from a country defined as at high risk of rabies, the legislation is different.
 In that case, the animal must be given the anti-rabies vaccine and, after 30 days, have a blood test.

-Providing that test shows an acceptable level of rabies anti-bodies, the animal can enter Italy once three calendar months has elapsed from the day the blood was taken.
+Providing the test shows an acceptable level of rabies anti-bodies, the animal can enter Italy once three calendar months have elapsed from the day the blood was taken.